-Immersive environments: Designers can use external stimuli that appeal to their consumers’ senses with immersive retail environments to increase motivation to purchase.
+- Immersive environments: Designers can use external stimuli that appeal to their consumers’ senses with immersive retail environments to increase motivation to purchase.

-Home delivery: Offering services such as free and/or fast delivery satisfies the instant gratification needs of shoppers encouraging them to shop more.
+- Home delivery: Offering services such as free and/or fast delivery satisfies the instant gratification needs of shoppers encouraging them to shop more.

-Rewards program: Strong incentives work very well in building long-term relationships with customers.
+- Rewards program: Strong incentives work very well in building long-term relationships with customers.

-Reviews and Ratings: Most consumers opt for a service that provides them with a platform to rate and review a product.
-They are also likely to research for reviews before arriving at a purchased decision This helps them ensure the brand/seller is trustworthy and if they deliver on the promises made about the product or service.
+- Reviews and Ratings: Most consumers opt for a service that provides them with a platform to rate and review a product.
+They are also likely to research for reviews before arriving at a purchase decision This helps them ensure the brand/seller is trustworthy and if they deliver on the promises made about the product or service.